 Motivation and Essential Understandings

 Pima Indians living in Mexico have a diabetes prevalence of about 8%, whereas those who have emigrated to the USA, where the lifestyle is more sedentary and access to energy dense (fatty) food is easier, have a diabetes prevalence of about 50% respectively.
 The N.I.H. believes that if it can understand why the Pima are so obese it can better understand obesity in the rest of us.
-Prely on interpreting.
-Ma

 Is Type 2 Diabetes Mellitus caused by a person’s environment (i.e., from obesity caused by overnutrition) or by their genetic makeup?